 NOTE: pIAR DOES NOT CHARGE FOR RESIDENCY FEE- Fees paid as ALUMNI are to support the effective running of the space covering costs of utilities (water, electricity, gas etc BUT NOT for accommodation or your stay).
 We are glad and honoured to accept any donation in kind or cash to help us run a smooth program.
+See below this page how to support pIAR

 We are appealing to individuals, groups, organisations and institution for gap funding.
 With this gap funding, pIAR will be able to move forward and enhance Kumasi and surrounding regions with an influx of creative energies, projects, and dialogues from fellow artists working in the African continent and beyond.
 Without this support, the residency program will be heavily burdened on the organising and supporting institutions.
 We would be glad to accept any funding offer so that we might enable as many artist as possible to participate in this critical cultural project of artistic development and cultural exchange.

 For enquiries, supports and donations or further information, please contact:

 The participants will work under the curatorial collaboration with crazinisT artisT (Va-Bene Elikem Fiatsi), a multidisciplinary international artist, who is also the director of crazinisT artisT studiO and performance curator.
 With the assistance of interns and guest curators, the participants could engaged in community based researches and projects highlighting their interest in cross-cultural experimental works, connections and networks with communities in Ghana and abroad.
 However, the residency is a self-directed and a non-instructional program to allow artists the freedom to expand boundaries and possibilities.
 Participants will work independently in our spaces but could also engage with schools, institutions, the local artists, traditional and cultural groups and non artist to revive the artistic and performance vibes across the city of KUMASI and beyond.
 There will be an open day for studio visit once every two weeks for the artists in residence to discuss their projects, encounters, processes and ideas with the visitors and critics.